armory/documentation/_spinnaker_user_guides/plugin-creators.md

       nodeResolve(),
       commonjs(),
       typescript(),
-      // map imports from shared libraries (react, etc) to global variables exposed by spinnaker externalGlobals(spinnakerSharedLibraries()),
+      // Map imports from shared libraries (React, etc) to global variables exposed by Spinnaker. externalGlobals(spinnakerSharedLibraries()),
-      // import from .css, .less, and inject into the document <head></head>
+      // Import from .css, .less, and inject into the document <head></head>. postCss(),
-      postCss(),
     ],
     output: [{ dir: 'dist', format: 'es', }]